cyberbotics/webots/docs/discord/technical-questions-2020.md

 No, currently this is not possible.

 ##### Justin Fisher [Moderator] 09/21/2020 10:12:01
-<@239507682111913984>  If you order the simulation reset with a supervisor, you could probably store the position of the viewpoint just prior to the reset, order the reset with robot.step(0), and then immediately move the viewpoint back to where it was
+`@Simon Steinmann`  If you order the simulation reset with a supervisor, you could probably store the position of the viewpoint just prior to the reset, order the reset with robot.step(0), and then immediately move the viewpoint back to where it was

 ##### Stefania Pedrazzi [Cyberbotics] 09/21/2020 10:13:20
 > With the approach you're suggesting, you wouldn't be able to move the viewpoint with the mouse right, because what looks like objects on your screen that you could drag to rotate around will actually just be closed-circuit display images of objects?
 That's not what I was aiming for.
 Or am I not understanding?